-Personal, annual and sick leave accrual for eligible employees working less than a full pay period (except as provided in 13 above) is prorated and computed automatically by the AKPAY system.
+Personal, annual and sick leave accrual for eligible employees working less than a full pay period (except as provided in 13 above) is prorated accordingly.

 15. Leave Accrual and Deductions

 Personal, annual and sick leave will be recorded on an hours basis.
 The minimum charge for leave taken will be one-quarter hour.
 Leave in excess of one-quarter hour will be reported in one-quarter hour increments.